BioinformaNicks/LeisHLA/README.md

 ## Requirements
 This pipeline requires a Linux or OSX environment, however, it can also be called from Windows Subsystem for Linux.
 It was designed and tested for R version ≥ 4.0.3.
 Installation of R package dependencies are handled within the different R scripts, however, if this fails these can be manually installed.
 A list with the dependencies of each script are provided within these scripts.

+Python is used within R through the [Reticulate](https://github.com/rstudio/reticulate/) package.
+Python packages that should be installed through Reticulate are: Biopython and Pandas.

 ## Usage
 First call the Epitope_Standardisation_Pipeline.sh script on raw prediction data like this: